 Blockchain platforms include Polkadot (created by the co-inventor of Ethereum, Gavin Wood), Algorand, and the original smart contract platform, Ethereum.

 This class requires an application for enrollment consideration.
 Students from all majors, both undergraduate and graduate, are welcome. ~60% of seats are reserved for CS / EECS majors to ensure an adequate depth of CS skills are available to each team to fulfill the technical obligations of the team.
 All other majors are also encouraged to apply to meet the business and entrepreneurial obligations of the team.
 No blockchain experience is needed but some blockchain exposure among the cohort will be helpful to the overall success of the teams.
 Team selection will be guided to ensure teams are multidisciplinary in nature.
 The goal is to build a course full of passionate students willing to push their boundaries and build an amazing startup.
-See application button by scrolling down to "Submit Spring 2022 Blockchain Class Application."
-If you are interested in enrolling, please submit the application.
-Applications will be reviewed on a rolling basis and you will be notified when a decision has been made.
+The application for Spring 2022 is now closed.
+Applications will be reviewed in batches and you will be notified when a decision has been made.
 If admitted, you will be given permission to enroll.